About the GACE® Assessments

 All GACE assessments are aligned with the state standards for the P–12 curriculum and with state and national content standards.
 Each GACE test was developed with diverse representation of Georgia educators from across the state, including the participation of committees of Georgia educators, educator preparation faculty, and other content and assessment specialists, including individuals from school systems, local schools, institutions of higher education (public and private), and other stakeholders.
 In other words, each GACE assessment was developed by Georgia educators to measure competency on what is taught in Georgia’s P–12 classrooms.

 The GACE assessments are taken by individuals seeking admission to an educator preparation program, seeking educator certification in the State of Georgia, and/or seeking to become highly qualified in a core academic subject.
 Examinees should refer to the GaPSC website if they have questions about which tests they need for their individual certification.
 The GaPSC’s email address for certification questions is firstname.lastname@example.org.

 What Assessments Are Offered?

-The GACE assessments consist of six main assessment types: Program Admission, Content, Certificate Upgrade, Educational Leadership, Educator Ethics, and Paraprofessional.
+The GACE assessments consist of five main assessment types: Content, Certificate Upgrade, Educational Leadership, Georgia Ethics, and Paraprofessional.
 See a complete list of assessments offered.